 Can the Department of Defence defend this one?

-In 2009, New Yorkers were shocked by a large plane flying low near Ground Zero.
+New Yorkers were shocked by a large plane flying low near Ground Zero.
 People instantly though of September 11 and even Mayor Michael Bloomberg thought they were facing another attack.
-It was actually just a Department of Defence photo op using Air Force One (the President wasn’t on board), but it seems that they didn’t bother to clear it with the right people.
+It was actually just a Department of Defence photo op using Air Force One (the President wasn’t onboard), but it seems that they didn’t bother to clear it with the right people.
 Barack Obama was apparently furious when he heard about the stunt.

 Cartoon Network wreaks terror.

-Back in 2007 there was a huge bomb scare in Boston when strange LED placards popped up around the city.
-Police took the threat seriously, and it made national news in the United States as the Boston Police and Fire Department leapt into action.
+There was a huge bomb scare in Boston when strange LED placards popped up around the city.
+Police took the threat seriously, and it made national news in the United States as the Boston Police and Fire Department leaped into action.
 As it turns out, they were dealing with a promotion for a cartoon, and the LED placards were meant to look like characters from ‘Aqua Teen Hunger Force’ (albeit with exposed wiring and electrical tape).
 This is one of the only cases in which both the people staging the stunt and the people reacting to it suffered a PR disaster.

 Kenneth Cole puts his foot in it.